yinghli/IKEv2VPN/Win10EAP.md

 ## Setup Windows 2016 as CA server

-1. Follow this [link](https://docs.microsoft.com/en-us/windows-server/networking/core-network-guide/cncg/server-certs/install-the-certification-authority) to setup Windows 2016 as Certificate Authority and with “Network Device Enrollment Service”.
+1. Follow this [link](https://docs.microsoft.com/en-us/windows-server/networking/core-network-guide/cncg/server-certs/install-the-certification-authority) to setup Windows 2016 as Certificate Authority and with "Network Device Enrollment Service(NDES)".

 2. Clone certificate template.
 Windows CA default certificate template is "IPSECIntemediateOffline".
-Based on this [link](https://www.cisco.com/c/en/us/support/docs/security/flexvpn/115907-config-flexvpn-wcca-00.html), certificate must have the EKU fields set to 'Server Authentication' for Cisco IOS and 'Client Authentication' for the client.
+Based on this [link](https://www.cisco.com/c/en/us/support/docs/security/flexvpn/115907-config-flexvpn-wcca-00.html), certificate must have the EKU fields set to `Server Authentication` for Cisco IOS and `Client Authentication` for the client.
 We clone a template that support both EKU.
 Name it as "RASandIASServer".<br>
-> please note that "user" should have permission to "enroll" the template.
+> please note that NDES service account should have permission to "enroll" this template.

 ![](https://github.com/yinghli/IKEv2VPN/blob/master/CAtemplate.jpg)